flaviens/gsoc-sim-mem/documentation.md

 ### Scheduling strategy

+Memory schedulers are part of memory controllers.
+A memory scheduler schedules memory requests according to a given strategy, which attempts to optimize a combination of parameters, typically memory latency and throughput.
+The optimization opportunity comes from the fact that for distinct AXI identifiers, requests can be treated out of order.

+In our model, _interleaving_ refers to the presence of potentially multiple memory units that can treat memory requests concurrently and independently.
+Each address is uniquely mapped to one rank.
+As interleaving is not actually supported in the current version of the simulated memory controller, we do not impose which bits in the address field determine the rank assignment.

-The delay calculator emulates a memory request scheduler and applies a FR-FCFS scheme (First Ready, First Come First Served) scheduling strategy.
+The delay calculator emulates a memory request scheduler that applies a FR-FCFS (First Ready, First Come First Served) scheduling strategy.
-For each parallel rank, if it is ready to take a new request, among all the memory requests mapping to this rank, consider the subset of those that has a minimal request cost (in terms of latency).
+For each parallel rank, if it is ready to take a new request, among all the memory requests mapping to this rank, it considers the subset of those that has a minimal request cost (in terms of latency).
 Among this subset, take the oldest entry.

 It favors write requests over read requests when all things are equal, but this have a very low impact.